w314/notes/javaNotes/javaQA.md

 EXAMPLE
 employee object, make slary private, setSalary checks valid salary number, getSalary check is user has access rights

-### 56-3.5 How is method overriding different from method overloading?
+### 56 How is method overriding different from method overloading?

-### 57-3.6 What are the four levels of access we can give to class members?
+### 57 access modifiers What are the four levels of access we can give to class members?
 How are they different from one another?

 - `access modifiers` set access level of methods, variables, classes and constructors